-Lauren E. Evans, LCSW, received her Master's degree in Social Work from California State University, Sacramento, in 2008.
+Lauren E. Evans, MSW, received her Master's degree in Social Work from California State University, Sacramento, in 2008.
 Her focus was on political and community social work.
 She has also been a Registered International Instructor of Therapeutic Horseback Riding through the Professional Association of Therapeutic Horsemanship International (PATH Intl.) since 2006.
-She currently works as a mental health practitioner.
+She currently works as a mental health practitioner with the homeless population.